 METHOD:

-- The night before: Cut the amardeen in large pieces and cover them with water.
-Leave it overnight and even a day longer.
+• The night before: Cut the amardeen in large pieces and cover them with water.
+Leave it overnight and even a day longer in the fridge.

-- The next day, puree this mixture in a blender till it is almost perfectly smooth.
+• The next day, puree this mixture in a blender till it is smooth.
 If you wish, strain it by running it through a sieve into the pot, but I personally don’t find this step necessary.
 However, it is a good idea to keep track of how many cups you end up with, to calculate how much thickening agent you are going to need.
-You should have 4 cups, with a little extra that you can drink as a refreshing juice or incorporate in a smoothie.
+You should have about 6 cups.

 Decorate the surface of the pudding after it has set with a medley of nuts.
 Sahteyn!